backend-development/backend-development-textbook/source/rails_gems.md

 This list is based on [Dwellables statistics on the Rails Rumble 2013](http://www.dwellable.com/blog/Rails-Rumble-Gem-Teardown) and
 [coodbeerstartups "Must Have Gems for Development Machine in Ruby on Rails "](http://www.codebeerstartups.com/2013/04/must-have-gems-for-development-machine-in-ruby-on-rails).

+### Bootstrap for rails

+*[Bootstrap SASS](https://github.com/twbs/bootstrap-sass) - don't just use bootstrap, configure it with SASS *[bootstrap_forms](https://github.com/bootstrap-ruby/rails-bootstrap-forms) - form helper to generate form tags and input fields that work well with bootstrap

 ### Mixins for CSS